alvivar/bestgamesbot/README.md

 ### Why are doing this?
 Is this spam?
 Are you being careful with the scrap?

-I love **[Itch.io](https://itch.io/)** and his community, I just want an eternal collection of their popular games to get inspired when I feel like it.
+I love **[Itch.io](https://itch.io/)** and his community, I just want a eternal collection of their popular games to get inspired when I feel like it.

 As time passed by, some cool games get buried and forgotten.
 I guess I want to meet them all scrolling Twitter or Tumblr.
 Supporting creators by collecting